 The power of TikTok has also created new stars.
 Lil Nas X, the artist behind the song, Old Town Road, was a college dropout sleeping on his sister’s couch before his hit single.
 A song that went on to break an all-time record for longest run at No.1 on the Billboard Hot 100).

 Lil Nas X tried to promote his song as a meme for months - without success.
 Then he dropped it on TikTok, and his hashtag #yeehaw blew up.

 His song was available as an 'original sound’ on TikTok and was quickly adopted by thousands of TikTok creators using it to make videos - resulting in more than 67M plays.

 Proving that TikTok is a platform that can help you find, build, and engage an audience.

-The TikTok algorithm favors engaging content by using machine learning to evaluate the quality of the videos.
+The TikTok algorithm favors engaging content, using machine learning to evaluate the quality of the videos.

 TikTok shows a new video to a small number of users in between popular videos.
-The hashtags used on the new video determine which users see it as the algorithm finds users who have previously engaged with the hashtag before.
+The hashtags used on the new video determine which users see it, as the algorithm finds users who have previously engaged with the hashtag.